grafana/plugin-tools/docusaurus/docs/publish-a-plugin/publish-or-update-a-plugin.md

 Follow these steps to publish your plugin for the first time.

 1. [Sign in](https://grafana.com/auth/sign-in) to your Grafana Cloud account.
+Note that you need to be an administrator for the Grafana Cloud organization being used to publish the plugin.
 1. In the left menu, under Org Settings, click **My Plugins**.
 1. Click **Submit New Plugin**.
 The Create Plugin Submission dialog box appears.